1.4 Youth policy decision-making

 Policy making in the field of Youth can be differentiated at several levels based upon the division of power in the state.
 Legislation could be prepared on the ministerial level or by other legislative actors such as the Parliament or its members, but also regions and others declared by Constitution.
 As there is no general Youth Act, any legislative decision-making in the youth field is usually done within the Parliament or lower legislative Acts within the Government or Ministry of Education, Youth and Sports.

-Decisions on Youth Policy are usually made on a ministerial level by the Youth Chamber and Children and Youth Development Unit under the Department for primary education and youth.
-High-level decisions are made at the top executive level of the ministry by the vice-deputy minister responsible for Youth or by the minister or its cabinet.
+Decisions on Youth Policy are usually made on a ministerial level by the (newly re-established) Youth Department.
+High-level decisions are made at the top executive level of the ministry by the Director-General responsible for Youth or by the minister or its cabinet.
 The Ministry of Education, Youth and Sports is the central state authority in the field of youth.

 The state delegates many of the practical issues linked to the regional or local level to regions and municipalities.
 They should thus create and implement their own youth policy strategies and practices.